The Geometry of G$_2$, Spin(7), and Spin(8)-models: Summary of results

 \subsection{Canonical forms and crepant resolutions for G$_2$, Spin($7$), and Spin($8$)-models}

-We summarize the canonical forms for G$_2$, Spin($7$), and Spin($8$)-models from Step 6 of Tate's algorithm.
+We summarize the canonical forms for G$_2$, Spin($7$), and Spin($8$)-models.
 These forms are derived in Theorems \ref{Thm:G2Can}, \ref{Thm:Spin7Can}, and \ref{Thm:Spin8Normal}.
 We assume that the Mordell-Weil group of the elliptic fibrations is trivial.
-Using Step 6 of Tate's algorithm, we obtain the Weierstrass model describing a Kodaira fiber of type I$^*_0$ over the generic point of $S=V(s)$.
+Using Step 6 of Tate's algorithm, we obtain the Weierstrass model describing a Kodaira fiber of type I$^*_0$ over the generic point of $S=V(s)$ where $s$ is a section of the line bundle $\mathscr{S}=\mathscr{O}_B(S)$.
 This model takes one of the following forms below, which are organized by the fiber type when seen as a scheme over the residue field of $S$, as well as the value of the $j$-invariant:

 where $ \quad v_S((x_1-x_2)(x_1-x_3)(x_2-x_3))=0$ and $(r,q,t)\neq (0,0,0)$.
-The $j$-invariant of a Spin($8$)-model is $j= 1728\frac{A^3}{B^3-C^2}= 1728 -\frac{A^2}{A^3-B^2}$, where $A =-16(-x_1^2-x_2^2-x_3^2 +x_1x_2+x_1 x_3+x_2x_3)$ and $B=32(-2 x_1+x_2+x_3) (x_1-2 x_2+x_3) (x_1+x_2-2x_3)$.
+The $j$-invariant of a Spin($8$)-model is $j= 1728\frac{A^3}{A^3-B^2}= 1728 +1728\frac{B^2}{A^3-B^2}$, where $A =-16(-x_1^2-x_2^2-x_3^2 +x_1x_2+x_1 x_3+x_2x_3)$ and $B=32(-2 x_1+x_2+x_3) (x_1-2 x_2+x_3) (x_1+x_2-2x_3)$.
 In particular, $j=0$ when $A=0$ and $j=1728$ when $B=0$.

 In contrast to the usual forms seen in the F-theory literature, we do not restrict to the minimal values for the valuations of the coefficients.
 Allowing more general valuations enables a richer set of behaviors for the degeneration and the $j$-invariant.
 In the case of Spin($7$), depending on the dimension of the base, the valuations can become an obstruction to the existence of a crepant resolution when they are too big.